MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/includes/system-reqs-orch-2025.md

 ## SQL Server

 > [!NOTE]
-> - For the supported versions of SQL, use the service packs/cumulative updates that are currently in support by Microsoft.
+> - For the supported versions of SQL, use the service packs/cumulative updates that are currently supported by Microsoft.
 > -	SQL *Always ON*  is supported, except in cases where configuration is done on multi subnets.

 **SQL version** | **Supported**